-The family aren’t a bunch of over-the-top hillbillies, they’re actually interesting characters with an interesting motivation.
+The family aren’t a bunch of stereotypical over-the-top hillbillies, they’re actually interesting characters with an interesting motivation.

 The Hypnosis Scene was creepy & awesome at the same time.

 For those who’ve seen the true ending of the film, there’s an alternate ending.
-I can’t tell you the details for any of you guys & gals who haven’t seen both endings.
+I can’t tell you about the details for any of you guys & gals who haven’t seen both endings.

 Despite being labeled as a horror thriller, elements of comedy managed to make me laugh.
 It’s not going overboard as in the “Scary Movie” parody series.
 The humor felt suitable as long as Jason Friedberg & Aaron Seltzer (Seltzerberg) didn’t participate as uncredited writers.

 If you’re a fan of “Office Space” or “Dodgeball: A True Underdog Story,” Stephen Root plays a blind guest invited by the family.

 Familiar horror movie clichés are subverted at times.
 Jordan did his best to create new tricks making them unique.
 Felt like a breath of fresh air.
 You can tell he’s a passionate horror fan.

 According to Jordan, Get Out is influenced by iconic horror films including “Rosemary’s Baby,” “The Shining,” “The Stepford Wives,” “Scream,” “The Silence of the Lambs,” “Night of the Living Dead” among many others.

 The Villains’ evil motif is understandable based on their history.
 I can’t tell you why, you will have to see for yourself to get the context straight.